A fruitful time ahead for Cherry Fold Community Primary School pupils with their new orchard!

 Planting a fantastic new school orchard will help students reconnect with nature and each other, and give them an opportunity to spend time outdoors, making themselves and their school environment healthier.

-Chloe Moretta, Headteacher at Manor Primary, said: "Thanks to the Young Tree Champions programme, our pupils have had the chance to roll up their sleeves, dig in, and experience the joy of nurturing nature firsthand!
+Chloe Moretta, Headteacher at Cherry Fold Community Primary School, said: "Thanks to the Young Tree Champions programme, our pupils have had the chance to roll up their sleeves, dig in, and experience the joy of nurturing nature firsthand!
 These wonderful fruit trees will be a lasting gift to our school, and it's been incredible to see the children’s excitement as they take part in planting.
 They’re not just growing trees—they’re growing as environmental stewards.
 Our Young Tree Champions truly live up to their name: a Force For Nature!"

 About The Tree Council